ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-04-running-code.md

 ## Downloading Code to the micro:bit

 After the `show string` block is placed in the `on start` block, it can be downloaded to the micro:bit.
-If the micro:bit is not connected, follow the steps in the previous section TODO:LINK.
+If the micro:bit is not connected, follow the steps in the previous section.

 ![makecode-first-program-07](assets/makecode-first-program-07.png)